 If you’ve ever groaned, “Oh, my aching back!”, you are not alone.
 Back pain is one of the most common medical problems today, affecting 8 out of 10 people at some point during their lives and while most find the best medication after reading reviews like gshs.org/nerve-renew-review, others just take a few pain killers to numb the pain instead of fixing the situation.
 Back pain can range from a dull, constant ache to a sudden, sharp pain.
 Acute back pain comes on suddenly and usually lasts from a few days to a few weeks.
+You can use these tools for increasing mobility and lessening the acute back pain, but to get it checked and treated by a physician should be your number one priority.
 Back pain is called chronic if it lasts for more than three months.

 Most back pain goes away on its own, though it may take awhile.
 Taking over-the-counter pain relievers and resting can help.
 However, staying in bed for more than 1 or 2 days can make it worse.